-Because we live for today, but care for tomorrow
+We live for today, but we care for tomorrow.

 If there were no tigers in the world, how would you describe one?
 Try to imagine explaining it to your grandchildren.
 Imagine explaining that they used to live in forests, but then having to explain what a forest was, because they don’t exist anymore either.
 Imagine living in a world with no trees, and with air so thick that you have to wear a protective mask whenever you leave your house.